Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 #### Q22.
 You want to secure your Windows server so the built-in web browser can navigate only to sites listed in Internet Explorer's 'trusted sites' list.
 How can you configure this security capability?

 - [ ] Go to the Manager and enable IE Enhanced Security Configuration.
-- [ ] Go to Internet Explorer's Internet Options end add unauthorized website URLs te the 'restricted sites' list.
+- [ ] Go to Internet Explorer's Internet Options and add unauthorized website URLs to the 'restricted sites' list.
 - [x] Go to Internet Explorer's Internet Options and add authorized website URLs to the 'trusted sites' list.
 - [ ] Go to the Control Panel and enable user Account Control.